edorrough/CLEAR/README.md

 ---
 ### People Page
-To edit the list of people(updating information, adding people, removing people, moving people, etc.) navigate to [PeopleList.js](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/people/PeopleList.js).
+To edit the list of people (updating information, adding people, removing people, moving people, etc.) navigate to [PeopleList.js](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/people/PeopleList.js).
-The list is organized into listst matching the people categories on the live site(Faculty, Admin Staff, Current Research Staff, etc.) and can be rearranged, expanded, downsized, or upate people's information.
+The list is organized into lists corresponding to the people categories on the live site (Faculty, Admin Staff, Current Research Staff, etc.) and can be rearranged, expanded, downsized, or updated.
+Each entry in a list is organized into the following nine fields:

+- name - The name of the person.
+- img - The avatar to use, leaving this blank (that is, an empty string) uses the placeholder avatar instead.
+The placeholder avatar can be set to a different image by editing [PersonBio.js](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/people/PersonBio.js)
+- imgx - width of the avatar, in pixels.
+Defaults to 100px if left blank.
+This default value can be changed by editing [PersonBio.js](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/people/PersonBio.js)
+- imgy - height of the avatar, in pixels.
+Defaults to 100px if left blank.
+As with the width, the default value can be changed in [PersonBio.js](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/people/PersonBio.js)
+- title - The person's title/occupation, if applicable.
+- dept - The person's department, if applicable.
+- info - Miscellaneous information, can be a description of specialization/interests, current position, a brief bio, etc.
+- email - person's email address, if applicable.
+- phone - person's phone number, if applicable.

+To edit how the information of a person is presented, that is, the actual layout of the person profile, navigate to [PersonBio.js](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/people/PersonBio.js)

 Navigate to [people.css](https://bitbucket.org/rj218/clearrepo/src/master/Server/client/src/components/people/people.css) to edit the styling.

 ---
 ### Projects Page